 What is an EEG Machine?

-EEG neurofeedback machines, also called EEG biofeedback machines, are EEG systems that allow a subject to see their brain activity in real-time.
+EEG neurofeedback machines, also called EEG biofeedback machines, are EEG systems that allow a subject to see their brain activity in real time.
 During this type of EEG monitoring, the EEG machine is synced to a computer or a cloud device, and the subject’s brain waves are displayed on a computer screen.

 EXPLORE EEG HEADSETS

-How Does an EEG Machine Work?
+What Can an EEG Machine Detect?

 How to Read an EEG Machine